openwebdocs/owd-website/pages/content/reports/2023/index.md

 ### Fixed compatibility data going back to at least 2020

 In 2023, we made ground-breaking progress on the [data accuracy of the browser-compat-data project](https://github.com/openwebdocs/project/issues/85).
 We managed to eliminate almost all of the “null” and “true” in BCD.
 In a concentrated effort, we used our BCD collector tool to find version numbers for almost all BCD features going back to 2020 (and often even further into the past).
-The baseline project benefits enormously from all of Open Web Docs' work to provide accurate compatibility data.
-Out of 14,366 BCD features only 283 are unresolvable when attempting to calculate their baseline status.
+The [Baseline project](https://github.com/web-platform-dx/web-features/blob/main/docs/baseline.md) benefits enormously from all of Open Web Docs' work to provide accurate compatibility data.
+Out of 14,366 BCD features only 283 are still unresolvable when attempting to calculate their baseline status.
 We'll figure out the remaining 283 data points!
 We are proud how useful BCD has become as a data source thanks to our ongoing maintenance work.

 ### Retitled Web/API reference documentation

 The Web/API documentation is the biggest part of MDN, comprising about 6000 pages, a little over half the total.
 This part of MDN is especially important, as it is the only place that offers a one-stop reference for web developers of all (or nearly all) the JavaScript APIs implemented by browsers.

 It’s long been an issue in the web developer community that the titles of these pages are misleading, giving an inaccurate impression of how the features are accessed by code.
 In 2023, we [retitled all 4000 pages in MDN’s Web/API reference documentation](https://openwebdocs.org/content/posts/web-api-page-titles/).
-We retitled all property, method, constructor, and event pages in Web/AP building on our work to introduce page types to mdn/content.
+We retitled all property, method, constructor, and event pages in Web/API building on our work to introduce page types to mdn/content.

 ### Reference documentation for interoperable features